Twelve million young women. Thirty-seven states. A national covenant empowering Nigeria's most productive and most overlooked constituency.

 | South South | 6 | 2,000,000 | 333,335 | 16.67% |

-YWA directly contributes to 10 of the 17 UN Sustainable Development Goals.
-Click any goal to visit the official UN SDG website.
+YWA directly addresses 10 of the 17 UN Sustainable Development Goals, anchored in the highest international development frameworks.

-ISO/IEC 17024-compliant · UNESCO ISCED aligned · Co-certified by the London School of Management, UK · Internationally recognized UNESCO REF credential
+ISO/IEC 17024-compliant, UNESCO ISCED aligned, co-certified by the London School of Management, UK

-Structured off-take agreements guarantee ₦400,000 per acre every 12 weeks — achievable 4 times a year — creating predictable, scalable income streams for every certified YWA graduate.
+Structured off-take agreements guarantee ₦400,000 per acre every 12 weeks, achievable four times a year.

 Kenaf as a non-oil export generates foreign exchange, diversifying Nigeria away from crude oil dependency.

-Direct employment across agribusiness, processing, branding, export facilitation and product distribution.
+Direct employment across agribusiness, processing, export facilitation and product distribution.

-Year-round hydroponic cultivation reduces food price volatility and fortifies supply against climate shocks.
+Year-round hydroponic output reduces price volatility and fortifies supply against climate shocks.

-Civil servants within 5 years of retirement gain enterprise skills and guaranteed market access for lifelong income.
+Civil servants within 5 years of retirement gain enterprise skills and guaranteed market access.

 Delivered through an internationally convened consortium spanning governments, universities, certifying bodies, research institutes, and enterprise networks.